 THIS DOCUMENT IS IMPORTANT.
-BEFORE MAKING ANY INVESTMENT IN THE SECURITIES BEING OFFERED, YOU SHOULD CONSIDER THE INFORMATION PROVIDED IN THIS DOCUMENT CAREFULLY, AND CONSIDER WHETHER YOU UNDERSTAND WHAT IS DESCRIBED IN THIS DOCUMENT.
+BEFORE MAKING ANY INVESTMENT IN THE SECURITIES BEING OFFERED.
+YOU SHOULD CONSIDER THE INFORMATION PROVIDED IN THIS DOCUMENT CAREFULLY, AND CONSIDER WHETHER YOU UNDERSTAND WHAT IS DESCRIBED WHETHER TOO UNDERSTAND WHAT IS DESCRIBED IN THIS DOCUMENT.
 YOU SHOULD ALSO CONSIDER WHETHER AN INVESTMENT IN THE SECURITIES BEING OFFERED IS SUITABLE FOR YOU, TAKING INTO ACCOUNT YOUR INVESTMENT OBJECTIVES AND RISK APPETITE.
+IF YOU ARE IN ANY DOUBT AS TO THE ACTION YOU SHOULD TAKE, YOU SHOULD AND RISK APPETITE.
 IF YOU ARE IN ANY DOUBT AS TO THE ACTION YOU SHOULD TAKE, YOU SHOULD CONSULT YOUR LEGAL, FINANCIAL, TAX OR OTHER PROFESSIONAL ADVISER.
 YOU ARE RESPONSIBLE FOR YOUR OWN INVESTMENT CHOICES.

 This Prospectus is for the purposes of an offering in Singapore, pursuant to the Class A-1 Public Offer (as defined herein) and the Class A-1 Singapore Placement (as defined herein), of the Class A-1 Bonds (as defined herein) to be issued by Astrea V Pte.
-Ltd. (the "Issuer" or "Astrea V"), subject to the terms and conditions in this Prospectus.
+Ltd. (the "Issuer" or " Astrea V"), subject to the terms and conditions in this Prospectus.
 At or around the same time, the Issuer will offer (i) the Class A-1 Bonds outside Singapore and the United States and (ii) the Class A-2 Bonds (as defined herein) and the Class B Bonds (as defined herein) in Singapore and elsewhere outside the United States, in each case pursuant to and subject to the terms and conditions of an information memorandum to be published on or around the date of this Prospectus (the "Information Memorandum").
 The Class A-2 Bonds and the Class B Bonds will not be offered to the public in Singapore, and accordingly this Prospectus does not relate to the offer of the Class A-2 Bonds or the Class B Bonds.
-The Class A-1 Bonds, the Class A-2 Bonds (and together with the Class A-1 Bonds, collectively, the "Class A Bonds") and the Class B Bonds (and together with the Class A Bonds, collectively, the "Bonds") are "asset-backed securities" as defined in the Securities and Futures Act, Chapter 289 of Singapore (the "Securities and Futures Act" or the "SFA").
-The maturity date of the Class A-1 Bonds is [•] 2029.
-The Class A-1 Bonds which are being offered pursuant to this Prospectus are governed by Singapore law.
+The Class A-1 Bonds, the Class A-2 Bonds (and together with the Class A-1 Bonds, collectively, the "Class A Bonds") and the Class B Bonds (and together with the Class A Bonds, collectively, the "Bonds") are "asset-backed securities" as defined in the Securities and Futures Act.
+Chapter 289 of Singapore (the "Securities and Futures Act" or the "SFA") The maturity date of the Class A-1 Bonds is 20 June 2029 The Class A-1 Bonds which are being offered pursuant to this Prospectus are governed by Singapore law.
 The courts of Singapore have exclusive jurisdiction to settle any disputes arising out of or in connection with the Class A-1 Bonds.
 The Sponsor is Astrea Capital V Pte.
-Ltd. (the "Sponsor").
+Ltd. (the "Sponsor" or "Astrea Capital V").
 The Manager is Azalea Investment Management Pte.
-Ltd. (the "Manager"), who will be the "servicer" (as defined in the Securities and Futures (Offers of Investments) (Securities and Securities-based Derivatives Contracts) Regulations 2018 ("SFR")).
+Ltd. (the "Manager"), who will be the "servicer" (as defined in the Securities and Futures (Offers of Investments) (Securities and Securitiesbased Derivatives Contracts) Regulations 2018 ("SFR")).

-A copy of this Prospectus has been lodged with and registered by the Monetary Authority of Singapore (the "Authority" or "MAS") on 22 May 2019 and [•] 2019, respectively.
+A copy of this Prospectus has been lodged with and registered by the Monetary Authority of Singapore (the "Authority" or "MAS") on 22 May 2019 and 11 June 2019, respectively.
 The Authority assumes no responsibility for the contents of this Prospectus.
 Registration of this Prospectus by the Authority does not imply that the SFA, or any other legal or regulatory requirements, have been complied with.
 The Authority has not, in any way, considered the merits of the Class A-1 Bonds being offered for investment.
 No Class A-1 Bonds may be allotted or allocated on the basis of this Prospectus later than six months after the date of registration of this Prospectus by the Authority.